ksator/openconfig-demo-with-juniper-devices/README.md

 ### Ansible
 I used Ansible to interact with the Juniper routers.

-##### Ansible playbooks:
-All playbooks are named **pb.*.yml**.
-They are at the root of the repository.
-- **pb.oc.bgp.yaml** -This playbook use the template **bgp.j2** to render an Openconfig BGP configuration file for each device (**MX240-04.conf** and **FR-MX80-214.conf**).
-It then configure the devices.
-It then checks on the configured devices if the new operationnal state is equal to the desirated/expected operationnal state.
-- **pb.rollback.yml** -This playbook rollbacks the configuration on the devices.

 ##### Ansible Inventory file:
 The default 'hosts' file is supposed to live in /etc/ansible/hosts
 The inventory file we are using in this repository is **hosts**.
 It is at the root of the repository (https://github.com/ksator/openconfig-demo/blob/master/hosts), so it is not at the default place.
+There are 2 devives in the inventory file: MX240-04 and FR-MX80-214.
+They belong to the same group (Openconfig_Routers).
-it also define the ip address of each device with the variable **junos_host**.
+This file also define the ip address of each device with the variable **junos_host**.
 This variable is reused in the playbooks.

 ##### Ansible config file for ansible:
 There is an **ansible.cfg** file at the root of the repository (https://github.com/ksator/openconfig-demo/blob/master/ansible.cfg).